 A little more detail about each of the areas of KL:

 This is one of the most popular for tourists is located in the heart of the capital.
 Chinatown lies along the street of Petaling Street (Jalan Petaling) and extends along its neighborhood (the Chinatown on the map).

-Very often in front of tourists in Kuala Lumpur gets a choice whether to be here or in the neighbouring district of Bukit Bintang.
+Very often in front of tourists in Kuala Lumpur is faced with a choice - where to stay: here, or in nearby Bukit Bintang.
 In short, Chinatown is a very interesting places with a special flair (mostly Chinese), always noisy and never sleeps, with a vibrant nightlife.
 At the same time, many tourists think this place is too dirty and messy on the street here you can see rats and cockroaches running around under the trading stalls between the piles of trash.
 Budget accommodation is also not very clean and comfort.
 Bukit Bintang has no flavor and a vibrant nightlife, but for the same money there we can get much more quality and cozy room.

 However, the cheapest hotels, hostels and guesthouses are located in Chinatown.
 To find a room here from 25 ringgit with Breakfast, backpacker and bed and 15 ringgit.